 John has a Bachelor of Arts from Central Bible College in Springfield, MO.
 His academic curriculum included course study on church, foreign missions, biblical history, and entity management.

-Wesley Smith joins as Deputy Director at the Woodrow Wilson House starting in 2025.
+Wesley Smith joins as Deputy Director at the Wilson House starting in 2025.
 He is a senior program and event management professional with over 20 years of experience driving impactful initiatives within the nonprofit sector.
 Most recently serving as Vice President of Programs and Engagement at The United States Navy Memorial Foundation, Wes led comprehensive event production, marketing strategies, and team operations while collaborating with executive leadership on strategic planning and donor stewardship.

 Prior to this role, Wes spent nearly 14 years as Program Director at the American Veterans Center, where he orchestrated the National Memorial Day Parade—the nation's largest Memorial Day event—and managed high-profile conferences serving 600+ attendees.
 His expertise encompasses large-scale event logistics, stakeholder relations, budget management, and protocol advisement for U.S. and foreign dignitaries and senior officials.